Constrained Density Matching and Modeling for Cross-lingual Alignment of Contextualized Representations: Introduction

 \section{Introduction}

 Multilingual text encoders such as m-BERT~\citep{devlin-etal-2019-bert} and XLM-R~\citep{conneau-etal-2020-unsupervised} have been profiled as the de facto solutions to modeling languages at scale.
-However, research showed that such encoders pre-trained with monolingual data have failed to align multilingual subspaces, and exhibit strong language bias, i.e., the quality of these encoders largely differs across languages, particularly for dissimilar and low-resource languages~\citep{pires:2019, wu-dredze-2019-beto, lauscher:2020, zhao:2020}.
+However, research showed that such encoders pre-trained with monolingual data have failed to align multilingual subspaces, and exhibit strong language bias, i.e., the quality of these encoders largely differs across languages, particularly for dissimilar and low-resource languages~\citep{pires:2019, zhao:2020}.

-For that reason, supervised alignment techniques emerged, aiming to rectify multilingual representations post-hoc with cross-lingual supervision~\citep{aldarmaki:2019, Cao:2020, zhao:2020-refeval, infoxlm}, but previous studies are limited in scope to high-resource languages with available large-scale parallel data.
-In stark contrast, unsupervised alignment removing the dependence on parallel data allows for unlimited applicability in all languages \citep{artetxe-etal-2017-learning, artetxe-etal-2018-robust}.
-However, previous studies on unsupervised alignment focusing on static embeddings have not touched on contextualized representations.
+For that reason, supervised alignment techniques emerged, aiming to rectify multilingual representations post-hoc with cross-lingual supervision~\citep{Cao:2020, zhao:2020-refeval, infoxlm}, but previous studies are limited in scope to high-resource languages requiring large-scale parallel data.
+In contrast, unsupervised alignment removing the dependence on parallel data allows for unlimited use in all languages \citep{artetxe-etal-2017-learning, vecmap:2018}.
+However, previous studies of unsupervised alignment focusing on static embeddings have not touched on contextualized representations.

 In this work, we address cross-lingual alignment for contextualized representations, termed \emph{contextualized alignment}, particularly in the scenarios of limited and no parallel data.
 In \textbf{supervised} settings, we identify two limitations responsible for the ineffectiveness of previous resource-intensive contextualized alignments: (i) the inability to sufficiently leverage data, i.e., that these techniques do not target the modeling of data density, and (ii) that they are not properly trained due to a lack of validation criteria---recent techniques, such as \citet{wu-dredze-2020-explicit} and \citet{Cao:2020}, have been trained for several epochs without access to any criteria for model selection, coming at the risk of being mistrained.
 To this end, we start by introducing a density-based, contextualized alignment, which dissects the alignment of multilingual subspaces into two sub-problems with one solution: density modeling and density matching, addressed by Normalizing Flows~\citep{Dinh:2017}.
 Second, in order to guide the training process, we present two validation criteria for model selection during training, and demonstrate the superiority of these criteria over validation data.